stiglers-eponym/BeamerPresenter/README.md

 `DEFINES += INCLUDE_POPPLER` and
 `DEFINES += INCLUDE_MUPDF`.
 Comment out the PDF engine which you don't need with a `#`.
-The version with poppler seems to be more stable, while mupdf is probably faster.

 Now you can start building.
 ```sh